Navigation

 First, you undress in a private cubicle, remove any metal or jewellery and put on a hospital gown.
 Your radiographer will take you to the X-ray room.
 They’ll ask you to stand in front of an upright X-ray table, in front of an X-ray camera and make sure you’re in the correct position.

-Your radiologist will ask you to drink a white liquid that contains barium.
+Your radiologist will ask you to drink a white liquid containing barium.
 The liquid is a bit like a chalky milkshake.
-They may offer you a choice of flavours, such as chocolate and strawberry, but this isn’t always available.
+It may taste a bit fruity.
 Barium isn’t all that pleasant to drink, but most people manage without any problems.

 If you’re having a barium meal, your radiologist may ask you to swallow some granules.
 These dissolve in your stomach and fizz up to produce gas.
 This expands your stomach, which helps make the X-ray pictures clearer.
 You may feel the need to burp, but it’s important to hold the air in if you can.

-Your radiologist may also give you an injection to relax the muscles of your stomach and stop it moving.
+Your radiologist may also give you an injection of a muscle relaxant (such as hyoscine) to relax your stomach muscles.
+You may feel your heart rate increase when you have the injection.
 Tell the doctor if you have heart problems or an eye disease called glaucoma.
-It’s important that they know, as having one or both of these conditions means you can’t have the injection.
+Having one or both of these conditions means you can’t have the injection.

 During the test

-During the test your radiologist will take several X-ray images, or a moving series of images, with you in different positions.
+During the test, your radiologist will take several X-ray images, or a moving series of images, with you in different positions.
 The X-ray table may slowly tilt until you’re lying down for some of the images.
 Your radiologist may ask you to hold your breath for a few seconds at times.
 And they may ask you to swallow more barium.
-They may also ask you to eat some marshmallow or biscuit to see how it goes down as you swallow.
+They may also ask you to swallow some marshmallow or biscuit to see how food goes down when you swallow.

-Throughout your procedure your radiographer and radiologist will explain what’s happening, and what they need you to do.
-If you have any questions or concerns, it’s OK to ask.
+Throughout your procedure, your radiographer and radiologist will explain what’s happening, and what they need you to do.
+If you have any questions or are worried about anything, it’s OK to ask.

 Looking for prompt access to quality care?